 So it’s been passed one year since I finally got some control over my acne!
 It’s been a slow process, but the result is significantly better than what it was a year ago, or even two!
 I’m excited to share with you my complete process, in this update I’ve included pictures way back from the beginning of 2013 when I started documenting my acne journey, which I hope won’t gross you out too much.
 I’ve learned much through my acne and skin problems to say that I AM NOT MY SKIN, and therefore I share these pictures with ease and no shame.
 I hope it inspires and gives someone out there hope that there’s a natural way to treat acne, and that it can be controlled without spending lots of money on expensive treatments, regimes and medication with severe side effects.

 That was me just two years ago, in the beginning of my green beauty journey.
 Just before this in 2012, I went on roaccutan and antibiotics for a third time in my life, but the acne just wouldn’t quit, and it got more aggressive.
-As this wasn’t enough, matter got worse when I got struck by chronic dizziness and ringing in the ears which practically happened over night that autumn.
+My friend told me to check out tula balance reviews as she said this might help.
+I didn’t try it in the end unfortunately.
+Matters got worse when I got struck by chronic dizziness and ringing in the ears which practically happened over night that autumn.
 After three months of doctor appointments and tests, they couldn’t find any cause for it, and I was faced with the thought that it would always be like this for now.
 This was heartbreaking for me to comprehend, it was like my life was over – actually, getting a cancer sentence at the time sounded better than for the rest of my life not being able to do simple tasks without getting a headache.

 The stress over what was happening to my body made my skin even worse, I hated not having control over my body, and the more I worried the worse I felt.
 My worry was making me even sicker.